theforeman/theforeman.org/_posts/2017-08-23-auto-healing-foreman-proxy.md

    * Pulls down the certs.tar from S3
    * Runs foreman-installer via an [Ansible role](https://galaxy.ansible.com/sean797/foreman_installer)
    * Hits https://katello.example.com/katello/api/capsules/:id/content/sync to kick off a Content Sync
-   * Reverts hostname change back
+   * Reverts hostname change back, to meet expectations of the internal tooling (CMDB, etc..)
 1. An Auto Scaling Group per Smart Proxy attached to the ELB, limited to 1 instance
 1. A route53 DNS record for the ELB with a CNAME to the instance